trychlos/pwix-modal/README.md

     - strings are expected to be known, standard, button identifiers; in that case, the default behavior of the relevant button is provided

     - objects fully describe a button.
 Following keys may be specified:

-        - `id`: the button identifier, may belong to the caller, mandatory

-        - `label`: default to the identifier if this identifier is not one of our known standard buttons

-        - `cb`: a function `(modal_id, button_id)` to be called when the button is clicked

-        - `dismiss`: whether clicking on the button should dismiss the modal,
-            - defaulting to `true` if there is one single button, and for known standard buttons
-            - to `false` else (caller-provided button identifiers)

 #### Translations